naolsen/fctbases/README.md

-# fct_bases
+# fctbases
-Efficient implementations of functional bases for use in functional data analysis or elsewhere
+FEfficient implementations of functional bases for use in functional data analysis or elsewhere.

-fct_bases implement some of the common linear functional bases such as B-splines and Fourier bases and stores these as C++ objects, accessible from R. In this way there is no need for initializing an R object every time it is used in R. Simply initialize it once, and call it with desired time point and possibly coefficients.
-By moving some computations to the time when objects are initialized, this can also speed up some of the evaluations.
+fct_bases implement some of the common linear functional bases such as B-splines and Fourier bases and stores these internally as C++ objects, accesssed from R as normal function.
+In this way there is no need for initializing an R object every time it is used in R. One simply initializes the desired basis, which is returned as an R function that one calls with desired time point and possibly coefficients.
+All calculations are implemented in C++,.
+By  moving some of computations to the time when objects are initialized, this speeds up some of the computations the even more.

 All functions take vector arguments.